- Using Named Schemas in EventFlow Modules

 See Importing Resources from One Module to Another for details.

 You can create a named schema by promoting the existing private schema of a schema-bearing component to a named schema, accessible in the Definitions tab for the current module.
-Schema-bearing components that can promote their schemas to named include: connection arcs, input streams, output streams with declared private schemas, Union operators with declared schemas, Query Tables, and the Lock Set data construct.
+Schema-bearing components that can promote their schemas to named include: connection arcs, input streams, output streams with declared private schemas, Union operators with declared schemas, and the Query Table data construct.
 Follow these steps:

 Select the component in the EventFlow canvas that carries the schema of interest.